abhardwaj09/pykidsclub/about.md

-PyKidsClub was founded by two high schoolers in Charlotte with a passion for STEM, and aims to empower the next generation with essential technological skills and bridge the digital divide.
+PyKidsClub was founded by a high schooler in Charlotte with a passion for STEM, and aims to empower the next generation with essential technological skills and bridge the digital divide.

 ## Meet our Team!